Critical Behavior of Topological Kondo Insulators: Acknowledgments

-\textit{Acknowledgments} - We are grateful to P. Coleman, M. Dzero, and M. Vojta for fruitful discussions.
-Financial support from the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organization for Scientific Research (NWO), is gratefully acknowledged.
-The work by A.Q. is part of the D-ITP consortium, a program of NWO that is funded by the Dutch Ministry of Education, Culture, and Science.
-Research at the University of Maryland was supported by the Air Force Office of Scientific Research award No. FA9550-14-1-0332 (experimental investigations) and the Gordon and Betty Moore Foundations EPiQS Initiative through Grant No. GBMF4419 (materials synthesis).
+We would like to thank J. Paglione for his very helpful suggestions.
+Furthermore, we are grateful to P. Coleman, M. Dzero, J. Knolle, and M. Vojta for fruitful discussions.
+Financial support from the Netherlands Organization for Scientific Research (NWO) is gratefully acknowledged.
+The work by A.Q. and C.M.S. is part of the D-ITP consortium, a program of NWO that is funded by the Dutch Ministry of Education, Culture, and Science.